Back

 • Prettier-Tailwind: ^0.6.0 for compatibility with Prettier

-Override with --latest to use the most recent versions.
+Override with --latest to use the most recent compatible versions.

 Customizing Your Project